SACGF/shariant_docs/docs/site/classification_flags.md

 ### ![](images/trash.png) Withdrawn
 This classification has been marked as withdrawn.
 It will be hidden from almost all searches and exports.
-1. If the classification is not of high enough quality or in error, you may leave it as "withdrawn" indefinately.
+1. If the classification is not of high enough quality or in error, you may leave it as "withdrawn" indefinitely.
 2. If you wish to un-withdraw the classification, click the open bin icon in actions from the variant classification form.
 (Note you can't open a Withdrawn flag, but you can Withdraw/Unwithdraw from the classification form)